#OurCinema Campaign for KinoPark Armenia

 Solution:

-Film posters were another communication device that we made good use of.
+Film posters served as another strategic communication tool.
 Modern film posters steal all the attention from the competition with epic and in-your-face designs, and the original theatrical posters of our selected films (while iconic) would simply pale in comparison.
-So, to support each release, we created brand new posters–brighter, more minimalist, and featuring an instantly recognizable scene from each film.
+To support releases, new posters were created—brighter, minimalist, featuring recognizable scenes from each film.

 Trailer music: